 - Enable creative implementations such as faceted filtering.

-At just a few lines of code, breadcrumbs give an excellent return on investment through simplified user experiences.
+At just a few lines of code, breadcrumbs give an excellent return on investment.
 Both human visitors and search bots will thank you!